surniaulula/wpsso/readme.txt

 	* Added an integration module for WP Meta SEO (Pro version).
 * *Improvements*
 	* Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
+	* Changed the tooltip colors from qTip blue to a custom green palette.
 * *Bugfixes*
 	* None
 * *Developer Notes*